Stupidoodle/chess-com-api/contributing.md

 ### Building Documentation

-The documentation is built using MkDocs:
+The documentation is built using MkDocs (AI Generated so not accurate):

 ```bash
 # Install documentation dependencies